Capital kids itinerary

 - Open 24 hours and famous for their humongous pancakes that come in a variety of flavours, Magnolia Café is the perfect place to fuel up for the day.

-- Next, head to Thinkery, Austin's newly opened Children’s Museum, where curious minds can find endless opportunities for hands-on interaction.
+- Next, head to Thinkery, Austin's STEM-based children’s museum, where curious minds can find endless opportunities for hands-on interaction.

 - Opened in Austin in 2005, the flagship Whole Foods Market has food to fit every taste.
 Browse the store for daily samples – perfectly sized for kids.
 With food in hand, head to the upstairs deck for lunch with a panoramic view of the downtown area.
 During the winter, the rooftop turns into an outdoor skating rink.